 - 3.2 Financial statements shall present fairly the financial position, financial performance and cash flows of an entity.
-Fair presentation requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in Section 2 Concepts and Pervasive Principles. - (a) The application of the SFRS for Small Entities, with additional disclosure when necessary, is presumed to result in financial statements that achieve a fair presentation of the financial position, financial performance and cash flows of Small Entities. - (b) As explained in paragraph 1.5, the application of this SFRS by an entity with public accountability does not result in a fair presentation in accordance with this SFRS.
+Fair presentation requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in Section 2 Concepts and Pervasive Principles: - (a) the application of the MPERS, with additional disclosure when necessary, is presumed to result in financial statements that achieve a fair presentation of the financial position, financial performance and cash flows of private entities. - (b) [Deleted by MASB]

-The additional disclosures referred to in (a) are necessary when compliance with the specific requirements in this SFRS is insufficient to enable users to understand the effect of particular transactions, other events and conditions on the entity's financial position and financial performance.
+The additional disclosures referred to in (a) are necessary when compliance with the specific requirements in this Standard is insufficient to enable users to understand the effect of particular transactions, other events and conditions on the entity's financial position and financial performance.

-Compliance with the SFRS for Small Entities
+Compliance with the MPERS

-- 3.3 An entity whose financial statements comply with the SFRS for Small Entities shall make an explicit and unreserved statement of such compliance in the notes.
-Financial statements shall not be described as complying with the SFRS for Small Entities unless they comply with all the requirements of this SFRS. - 3.4 In the extremely rare circumstances when management concludes that compliance with this SFRS would be so misleading that it would conflict with the objective of financial statements of Small Entities set out in Section 2, the entity shall depart from that requirement in the manner set out in paragraph 3.5 unless the relevant regulatory framework prohibits such a departure. - 3.5 When an entity departs from a requirement of this SFRS in accordance with paragraph 3.4, it shall disclose the following: - (a) that management has concluded that the financial statements present fairly the entity's financial position, financial performance and cash flows. - (b) that it has complied with the SFRS for Small Entities, except that it has departed from a particular requirement to achieve a fair presentation. - (c) the nature of the departure, including the treatment that the SFRS for Small Entities would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in Section 2, and the treatment adopted.
+- 3.3 An entity whose financial statements comply with the MPERS shall make an explicit and unreserved statement of such compliance in the notes.
+Financial statements shall not be described as complying with the MPERS unless they comply with all the requirements of this Standard. - 3.4 In the extremely rare circumstances when management concludes that compliance with this Standard would be so misleading that it would conflict with the objective of financial statements of private entities set out in Section 2, the entity shall depart from that requirement in the manner set out in paragraph 3.5 unless the relevant regulatory framework prohibits such a departure. - 3.5 When an entity departs from a requirement of this Standard in accordance with paragraph 3.4, it shall disclose the following: - (a) that management has concluded that the financial statements present fairly the entity's financial position, financial performance and cash flows;

-- 3.6 When an entity has departed from a requirement of this SFRS in a prior period, and that departure affects the amounts recognised in the financial statements for the current period, it shall make the disclosures set out in paragraph 3.5(c). - 3.7 In the extremely rare circumstances when management concludes that compliance with a requirement in this SFRS would be so misleading that it would conflict with the objective of financial statements of Small Entities set out in Section 2, but the relevant regulatory framework prohibits departure from the requirement, the entity shall, to the maximum extent possible, reduce the perceived misleading aspects of compliance by disclosing the following: - (a) the nature of the requirement in this SFRS, and the reason why management has concluded that complying with that requirement is so misleading in the circumstances that it conflicts with the objective of financial statements set out in Section 2. - (b) for each period presented, the adjustments to each item in the financial statements that management has concluded would be necessary to achieve a fair presentation.
+- (b) that it has complied with the MPERS, except that it has departed from a particular requirement to achieve a fair presentation; and - (c) the nature of the departure, including the treatment that the MPERS would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in Section 2 and the treatment adopted. - 3.6 When an entity has departed from a requirement of this Standard in a prior period, and that departure affects the amounts recognised in the financial statements for the current period, it shall make the disclosures set out in paragraph 3.5(c). - 3.7 In the extremely rare circumstances when management concludes that compliance with a requirement in this Standard would be so misleading that it would conflict with the objective of financial statements of private entities set out in Section 2, but the relevant regulatory framework prohibits departure from the requirement, the entity shall, to the maximum extent possible, reduce the perceived misleading aspects of compliance by disclosing the following: - (a) the nature of the requirement in this Standard and the reason why management has concluded that complying with that requirement is so misleading in the circumstances that it conflicts with the objective of financial statements set out in Section 2; and - (b) for each period presented, the adjustments to each item in the financial statements that management has concluded would be necessary to achieve a fair presentation.